Channel Home Centers

 Channel Home Centers (formerly known as Channel Lumber Company and often simply known as Channel) was a chain of home-improvement centers that was based in Whippany, New Jersey.

 History

-The chain of stores was founded in 1948 but could trace its history as far back as 1922 or 1908, when the original lumber company that preceded it was founded.
-At its peak Channel operated stores in nine states, and did business in the Philadelphia and New York metropolitan areas.
-In August 1994 Channel was bought by venture capital firm Eos Partners L.P. and merged with competitor Rickel, ceasing to exist.

 A 1975 New York Times profile traced the company's origins to a lumber business started in Newark in 1922 by two Russian Jewish Americans, Abraham Levy and Morris Charin (1887–1963).
 A 1990 article in the same publication, and other company releases, however, have put the founding date at 1908.
-In any event, Louis L. Slater (1913–1987), son-in-law of Levy, opened the first retail outlet in Newark, New Jersey in 1948.
+Louis L. Slater (1913–1987), son-in-law of Levy, opened the first retail outlet in Newark, New Jersey in 1948.

 Expansion

 In 1963, it was reported that Channel Lumber had seven locations, all in New Jersey.

 By late 1975, the chain had 24 locations, 22 of which were in New Jersey.
 W. R. Grace and Company purchased the company from the Slater family in 1977 for $19 million.
 By 1979, the company had expanded to over 70 locations, moving beyond New Jersey and Pennsylvania to enter New York, Connecticut, and Delaware in 1978, and Maryland and Massachusetts in 1979.

 In 1986, Channel's executives bought the company through a leveraged buyout.
 The purchase included a total of 202 retail locations in 20 states, including home centers under W.R.
 Grace located in the southeast, among them "Handy City" and Handy Dan.